BrandonTay2001/BitTeenLife---A-Text-based-Life-Simulator/README.md

 #### Why we chose this game:
 Both of us have played BitLife and found the game fun.
 However, we thought the game was repetitive and uninteresting after many playthroughs, so we decided to create a parody of the game in order to make things more interesting.

-### We hope you have as much playing as we had when creating the game!
+### We hope you have as much fun playing as we had creating the game!